rjhorniii/ical2org/README.md

        [--repeats] [-dupinput]
        input files`

-The input files can be either URLs ("http://....") or local files.
+The input files can be URLs ("http://...."), local files, or stdin.
+If the filename given is "-" then stdin is read.

 The resulting org formatted events will either
 * replace the file specified with -o output,